EllieChen-Git/CSS-Course-Conquering-Responsive-Layouts/README.md

 ## Lessons

-- **HTML/CSS by default is responsive**: It's us (as developers) to insert some CSS code incorrectly that takes away the responsiveness.
+- **HTML by default (before we write any CSS) is responsive**: It's us (as developers) to insert some CSS code incorrectly that takes away the responsiveness.

 #### Day 01 - 01 Using percentages for widths(Percentage vs Fixed Widths)